What is PostgreSQL's JSONB Type

 JSONJSONB

 The advantage is that indexing can be created on JSONB data, speeding up searches in large datasets.
-Additionally, data is internally optimized for better space efficiency.
+Since it is already parsed, many operators also work more efficiently on JSONB.

 Data Comparison in JSONB